StevePryjmak/TestMasterCreator/README.md

 Second problem i'm thinking about how to save tset i thoud about Serialize my test class and just save in bit format but i'm not sure whether when i chage sorse code would it be problem for my old saved test.
 If bit format saves only field probably not but if it works other way then i think i could be a problem with this

+Also not sure how to do optimal code for hadle difren sub tests like when i have one choice question with 3 answer probably it hould looks a little bit difrent from Gui prospective...
+(Probably easyest way would be to just make only seted placec for answer and do not make optimal guis for difrent sub types of tests)

 Clases